rdutta845/rdutta845/README.md

 - 👋 Hi, I’m Rahul
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in full stack development(Javascript)

 <!---
 rdutta845/rdutta845 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.